Trading

 Freetrade vs Trading 212

-There are a dizzying amount of choices when it comes to investing, from stocks and bonds to real estate and cryptocurrency.
+There are a dizzying amount of choices when it comes to investing, from stocks and bonds to real estate.
 How do you decide which platform is right for you?
 To assist in making your decision, we will compare two of the most popular investment platforms: Freetrade vs Trading 212.

 More and more people are starting to make investments on their own